RSVP & Attendance

 | Present | The player attended the event |

-| Absent | The player did not attend and did not provide notice |
+| No-show | The player did not attend and did not provide notice |

 | Excused | The player did not attend but notified the team in advance |